TIAIMM/DC_Font_Generator_Community_Fork/README.md

 - Use font's original height for line spacing.

 # Known Issues:
-- Character's horizontal spacing look bad when genreate font with glow or outline effect.(Original DCFG issue).
+- Character's horizontal spacing look bad when genreate font with glow or outline effect(Original DCFG issue), need to adjust manually.